Harry-Sheng/TrackMyCash/README.md

 # TrackMyCash

-A simple income & expense tracker for students.
+An income & expense tracker for students.
 Built with **Next.js + Mantine (frontend)** and **C# .NET + PostgreSQL (backend)**.
 ![TrackMyCash Screenshot](./assets/mainPage.png)
 The app lets you: